harishMadhavan1010/RISC-V-based-SOC/Week 5/README.md

 ## DAC Post-synthesis Simulation

 Synthesis is performed using yosys.
 First, yosys command is run in the terminal after which the following commands are executed.
+(Note that `real` can't be synthesized and remove that keyword in necessary files before synthesis)

 ```
 read_verilog daccore.v